-Gross Cost Over 5-Year Period Recoveries Net Cost

-(Rupees in Crores)

-i.
-Work and training camps.
-7.1 Mil 7.1

-ii.
-Small Scale Industries 84.0 53 • 3 25.7

-iii.
-Co-operative Goods 20.0 18.0.
-2.0

-iv.
-Other Schemes of State Governments.
-19.0 Not Known Not Incm
+Gross Cost Over 5-Year Period Recover ica Ne' Cost (i) Work and Orientation camps 7.1 Nil 7.1 (ii) Small-scale Industries 84.0 58.3 25.7 (iii) Co-operative Goods Transport 20.0 18.0 2.0 (:v) Other schemes of State Governments 19,0 Not Known Not Known.

 Recoveries in the case of schemes under (iv) can be known only after it is decided as to which of the schemes from among the many recommended by State Governments are to be finally selected.
-If, for the purpose of calculation, we treat half the sum as recoverable, the result will be that on a gross provision of Rs.100 crores, the net cost will be about Rs.44 crores.
+If, for the purpose of calculation, we treat half the sum as recoverable, the result will be that on a gross provision of Rs.
+130 crores, the net cost will be about Rs.
+44 crores.
 The additional employment generated is estimated at 2,35,000 for the educated classes, leaving aside consequential employment created for others.
-If the co-operative sector is expanded in accordance with our recommendations - which we have omitted here as no financial provision is being separately recommended for it - approximately another 20,000 could be absorbed.
+If the co-operative sector is expanded in accordance with our recommendations-which we have omitted here as no financial provision is being separately recommended for it-approximately another 20,000 could be absorbed.